New Orleans mother wants answers after baby is attacked at daycare

 Ford says she wasn’t given an explanation as to why it took them so long to call.

-“It was hard enough for me to send my child to daycare because I’m a business owner, and this is just crazy for this to be happening on her third day after something that I already fought myself with so much,” Ford said.
+“It was hard enough for me to send my child to daycare because I’m a business owner.
+This is just crazy for this to be happening on her third day after something that I already fought myself with so much,” Ford said.

 A report was filed with the New Orleans Police Department, and the Department of Children and Family Services is investigating the incident.